liufangfei2019/arviz-base/docs/source/api/index.md

     :type: str or object
     :value: "base"

-    Preferred module for stats computations.
+    Preferred module for :doc:`stats computations <arviz_stats:index>`.
     It accepts a custom user-created statistics class, which must have the necessary functions for stats and plots to work properly.
-When validating the input though, only the ``autocorr``, ``quantile`` and ``histogram`` methods are checked.
+    When validating the input though, only the ``eti`` and ``rhat`` methods are checked.

 .. py:data:: stats.ci_kind
     :type: str